 Be sure you use SLICED frozen banana, otherwise you will more than likely bust your blender up.
 A mistake I have made in the past!

 Thanks for taking the time to stop by and learn about bananas.
 I hope you enjoyed the post, and I would love to hear from you with any comments or questions related to anything in this article.
-Please post below and have an awesome day!
+Please post in the comments section and have an awesome day!